studioimaginaire/phue/README.md

-# phue: a Python library for the Philips Hue system.
+#phue: A Python library for the Philips Hue system.

 ##Introduction